Debug Workbench

 rather than start

 ).
-We can quickly verify our fix by replaying the event which executes our current assistant definition (even if the event occurred against a published version of the assistant), the result of which is shown below:
+We can quickly verify our fix by replaying the event which executes our current agent definition (even if the event occurred against a published version of the agent), the result of which is shown below:

 After fixing our coding mistake and replaying the event, we now see a full event trace without errors.
 You can toggle back to seeing the original event by clicking Show Original.
 You can also view original and replayed event traces side-by-side by hitting the 'Compare Replay' icon next to Show Original.